rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

     secretName: whoami-cert
 ```

-Alright so before we are generating the certficate again, don't forget to create the `whoami` namespace, since we are deploying to that and it isn't there yet.
+Alright so before we are generating the certificate again, don't forget to create the `whoami` namespace, since we are deploying to that and it isn't there yet.

 ```
 $ kubectl create namespace whoami